sajuislam3/Ldtax.gov.bd-clone-v2/README.md

 - Special thanks to the contributors and open-source community for their support and feedback.

 ## Support
-For any inquiries or support, please contact [your email address].
+For any inquiries or support, please contact through Linkedin(check my profile)

 ## Conclusion
 Ldtax-v2 provides a secure and convenient solution for managing PDF documents with unique QR code access.
 Whether you're an administrator uploading documents or a user accessing them, this application streamlines the process for efficiency and ease of use.